 What is “quiet luxury”?

-For the uninitiated, this is the topic of the moment.
-Quiet luxury, by definition, is luxury that isn’t loud about its cost.
-It is minimalist, without any obvious branding, and is only noticeable to those who know about the brand.
+For the uninitiated, the idea of quiet luxury is the topic of the moment on socialmedia.
+Quiet luxury, by definition, is luxury that isn’t loud about its cost or branding.
+It is minimalist, without any obvious logos, and is only noticeable to those who know about the brand.
 It is the physical manifestation of “if you know, you know”.

-In line with the upsurge in interest for “old money” and the associated class rules of the elite, quiet luxury exposes a desire to be perceived as rich without the associated tags of “tackiness”.
+In line with the upsurge in interest for “old money” and the associated class rules of the elite, quiet luxury and "wealth whispers" exposes a desire to be perceived as rich without the associated tags of “tackiness”.
 Those who promote this trend say the quiet luxury movement is about elegance, subtlety and overall, standing the test of time.

 Late 2010s fashion was all about overt opulence and branding (e.g. Gucci’s logo becoming a best-seller pattern).
-The 2020s, with its constant recessions and rising inequality, is discreet, more focused on living luxury than actually flaunting it to those who “don’t get it”.
+The 2020s, with its constant recessions and rising inequality, is about restraint, more focused on living luxury than actually flaunting it to those who “don’t get it”.
 This style is based around minimalism, high-quality materials, antique details and decor, velvet and linen soft furnishings of the highest quality and other quietly beautiful elements.

-Of course, this rhetoric is not a moral leap from the previous commitment to gaucheness and overconsumption.
+Of course, money talks.
+This rhetoric is not a moral leap from the previous commitment to gaucheness and overconsumption.
 It is a more refined yet equally classist take on showing off a higher socio-economic status to the world.

 “Quiet luxury” is difficult to detect, but once you see it you can’t miss it.
 In quiet luxury design, you will see quality furniture pieces, a balanced design style and a neutral colour palette.
 Also, add some outrageously expensive art on the walls.
 But make the artists behind the obscure, abstract and almost unrecognisable (unless you’re in the know).
 Here are some of our favourite examples in action.